akali013/shopping-list/README.md

 To start the app, use `docker compose up --build -d` in the `shopping-list` directory.

+Open the app in your browser by visiting `http://localhost:8080`.

 > [!Note]
 > Ensure the [backend](https://github.com/akali013/ShoppingListAPI) is also running.
 Otherwise, you will see an error pop up stating "Error: Please try again later."